-Our computations reveal that RMT time and Thouless times both scale linearly with $L^2$ and therefore, the former appears to be controlled by diffusive hydrodynamics.
+Our computations reveal that RMT and Thouless times both scale linearly with $L^2$ and therefore, the former appears to be controlled by diffusive hydrodynamics.
 The RMT time is larger than both Thouless times for energy and spin transport, which we shall discuss further.

 Additionally, our results show, for both disordered and clean cases, that the two-leg ladder model possesses a slower energy diffusion than spin diffusion, i.e.,~the energy-Thouless time is longer than the spin-Thouless time.
-Other well-studied non-integrable models exhibit the opposite behavior.
+Other well-studied nonintegrable models exhibit the opposite behavior \cite{luitzErgodicSideManybody2017, richterMagnetizationEnergyDynamics2019, herbrychSpinEnergyDiffusion2025}.
 As an example, we consider a disordered spin-$1/2$ XXZ chain with next-nearest-neighbor couplings \cite{zotosEvidenceIdealInsulating1996, narozhnyTransportXXZModel1998, rigolBreakdownThermalizationFinite2009, rigolQuantumQuenchesThermalization2009, steinigewegDecayCurrentsStrong2011, znidaricMagnetizationTransportSpin2013}.
 While the RMT time in this model also scales quadratically with system size, here we find the more conventional scenario with a slower spin than energy diffusion.
 We provide an intuitive explanation for the existence of faster-than-energy spin diffusion in the XX ladder.

 This paper is organized as follows: In Sec.~\ref{sec:model}, we begin by introducing the model.
-Section~\ref{sec:relax_times} describes the methodology used to extract the relaxation timescales from the relevant measures.
+Sec.~\ref{sec:relax_times} describes the methodology used to extract the relaxation timescales from the relevant measures.
 The results of these measures are then presented in Secs.~\ref{sec:sff_results} and \ref{sec:diff_const_results}, where we discuss the outcomes for varying system sizes of a disordered spin-$1/2$ XX ladder.
-In Sec.~\ref{sec:relax_time_results}, we compare the relaxation timescales obtained from these measures for both a disordered spin-$1/2$ XX ladder and, for comparison, a disordered spin-$1/2$ XXZ chain with next-nearest neighbor couplings.
-Finally, our conclusions are summarized in Sec.~\ref{sec:conclusions}, and additional technical details regarding the computations are provided in the Appendices.
+In Sec.~\ref{sec:relax_time_results}, we compare the relaxation timescales obtained from these measures for both a disordered spin-$1/2$ XX ladder and, for comparison, a disordered spin-$1/2$ XXZ chain with next-nearest-neighbor couplings.
+Finally, our conclusions are summarized in Sec.~\ref{sec:conclusions}, and additional technical details regarding the computations are provided in the Appendixes.